 Go blue for ME: Turn your home, street or local square blue for ME during a busy period.
 Use blue lights, blue hair, blue balloons, put up posters, host a cake sale, hand out leaflets and spread the word

-Create a poster or display in a public area (supermarket, hospital, doctors waiting room, library, sports club or lido, your lunch room or elevator at work, etc)
+Create a poster or display in a public area (supermarket, hospital, doctors waiting room, library, sports club or lido, your lunch room or elevator at work, etc).
+You may prefer to print out some of the posters I have made, view them here.

-Write a blog post about ME or publish a guest post by a person with ME
+Write a blog post about ME or invite a person with ME to guest post on your blog.

 Host a tea party or BBQ in your neighbourhood with Q&A afterwards, you could even include a screening of Unrest - it's available on Netflix worldwide